Alberta Highway 13: Route description

 From the west, Highway 13 begins at Alder Flats before intersecting Highway 22.
 It continues east, passing south of Buck Lake and Winfield before crossing Highway 20.
-The highway then passes south of Battle Lake, the headwaters of the Battle River, and then south of Pigeon Lake, passing through the hamlets of Westerose and Falun prior to intersecting Highway 2 (Queen Elizabeth II Highway), approximately 51 km south of Edmonton.
+The highway then passes south of Battle Lake, the headwaters of the Battle River, before crossing the river between Highway 20 and Westerose.
+The Battle River drains approximately 30,000 km² of central Alberta and Saskatchewan and is the largest tributary of the North Saskatchewan River; it was named after battles between Cree and Blackfoot peoples along its banks.
+The highway continues south of Pigeon Lake, passing through the hamlets of Westerose and Falun prior to intersecting Highway 2 (Queen Elizabeth II Highway), approximately 51 km south of Edmonton.

 East of Highway 2, Highway 13 enters Wetaskiwin as 40 Avenue and turns north along Highway 2A (56 Street).
 At the north side of Wetaskiwin, it turns east and passes north of Gwynne through Bittern Lake.
 After crossing Highway 21, it enters Camrose as 48 Avenue.

 East of Camrose, Highway 13 travels generally southeast, passing by Ohaton, Bawlf, Daysland and Strome prior to an intersection with Highway 36 (Veterans Memorial Highway) in Killam.
-The highway continues southeast passing by Sedgewick, Lougheed, Hardisty, Amisk and Hughenden, crossing Highway 41 north of Czar.
+The highway continues southeast passing by Sedgewick, Lougheed, and Hardisty.
+East of Hardisty, it crosses the Battle River a second time.
+Hardisty is home to a major crude oil terminal that can store up to 16 million barrels and handles approximately 3.5 million barrels per day, served by several major pipelines including the Enbridge Mainline and the Athabasca Pipeline.
+The highway continues past Amisk and Hughenden, crossing Highway 41 north of Czar.
 The road travels by Metiskow, through Provost, and by Hayter.
 Upon entering Saskatchewan, Highway 13 continues as Saskatchewan Highway 14 to Saskatoon.